epimetheusgames/ProjectPrometheus/README.md

 - We have an efficiency mode which removes most particle systems and changes some calculations, so our game can run on most computers.
 - You probably need at least 1 GB of RAM to run.
 - Godot uses gdscript, which is Godot’s own programming language, along with GLSL for shaders.
-- We’re using Beepbox (and some Beepbox mods), and GarageBand (all with custom-made loops (we recorded our own instrument and/or created the entire melody)) for music, Audacity for editing voice lines and recorded sound effects, and possibly SFXR for more rudimentary sounds.
+- We’re using Beepbox (and some Beepbox mods) for music, Audacity for editing voice lines and recorded sound effects, and possibly SFXR for more rudimentary sounds.
 - We are using LibreSprite (A free and open source fork of Aseprite) and GIMP (GNU Image Manipulation Program) to make textures, which will be pixel art.

+## Copyright

 Copyright (C) 2024 Carson Bates, Liam Siegal, Elouan Grimm, Alejandro Belgique, and Ranier Szatlocky.
 All rights reserved.